kiwanami/emacs-calfw/readme.md

 ## History

-- 2011/10/10 ver 1.3 : Improved visual and navigations: multi-line, moving items in a day, diary mode and so on.
+- 2011/10/10 ver 1.3 : Improved visual and navigation: multi-line, moving items in a day, diary mode and so on.
 - 2011/07/20 ver 1.2 : Merged many patches and improved many and bug fixed.
 - 2011/07/05 ver 1.0 : Refactored the whole implementation and design.
 Improved UI and views.
 - 2011/01/07 ver 0.2.1 : Supporting org-agenda schedules.